BETTA SPLENDENS (Siamese Fighting Fish)

 A Delta Betta’s tail begins narrowly at the body of the betta, widening out to form a triangular shape.

-A features many similarities to the Delta, except that its tail will flare to an impressive 120 to 180°!
+A Super Delta Bettafeatures many similarities to the Delta, except that its tail will flare to an impressive 120 to 180°!

 A key feature of both Delta and Super Deltas is that their tail should be symmetrical and evenly spread - with an equal amount of tail above and below the middle of its body.
 Their tails should include webbing to the very tip of the tail, with no combing or crowning.